antonkulaga/yspecies/README.md

 Module that contains final results

-* FeatureResults is a key class that contains selected features, folds as well as auxilary methods to plot and investigate results
+* FeatureResults is a key class that contains selected features, folds as well as auxiliary methods to plot and investigate results

 # KNOWN ISSUES #